hacknpatch/driver/README.md

 ```

 I will change the to using `/dev/vencrypt_pt` and `/dev/vencrypt_ct` by change
-that names in the module init by reading the module prama `encrypt`.
+that names in the module init by reading the module param `encrypt`.
 I.e. something like:
 ```c
 device_create(..., cypher_encrypt ? "/dev/vencrypt_pt" : "/dev/vencrypt_ct")